 As the afternoon drew to a close I made my way back to Senado Square and back to the Number 3 Bus back to the ferry terminal for my return to Hong Kong.
 I had the overwhelming feeling that I had visited a truly remarkable place, filled with history and stories of the combining of cultures.
 I also wished I had more time to spend in Macau.

 Macau is a great place to travel as a Solo Female Traveller.
 It’s safe and most people speak English.
 Local buses are a great way to get around, extremely cheap and easy to navigate.
+A great day trip from Hong Kong.

 Why not check out Macau for yourself?